The commutative algebra of congruence ideals and applications to number theory: Acknowledgments.

 \section{Acknowledgments.}

 The work of the first author is partly supported by National Science Foundation grants DMS-200985 and DMS-2502004.
 The third author received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 884596).
 We would like to thank Gebhard B\"ockle for helpful correspondence.
-Our thanks to Matt Emerton for helpful conversations, and to Patrick Allen and Fred Diamond for allowing us include results from on-going collaborations.
+Our thanks to Matt Emerton for helpful conversations, and to Fred Diamond for allowing us include results from on-going collaborations.
 A special thanks to Fred Diamond for reading various versions of this manuscript and providing constructive feedback.
+The first author also thanks Kashif Khan and Aryaman Maithani for numerous conversations on the material in Section~\ref{se:determinantal-rings}.

 [1]{} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}